-It was also one of the first apps that allowed users to do pretty much everything using cheap NFC tags, which is something Home Assistant itself has recently implemented too.
+Tasker was also one of the first apps that allowed users to do just about everything using cheap NFC tags, which is something Home Assistant itself has recently implemented too.
 Your imagination is often the only limiting factor when it comes to setting up tasks using Tasker.
 Some popular automations include automatically opening Spotify when Bluetooth headphones are connected or opening Google Maps when in the car.
-By cleverly using Google’s APIs, Tasker can detect what you are doing and where you are doing.
+By cleverly using Google's APIs, Tasker can detect what you are doing and where you are doing.
 It even knows when you are sleeping.

 Using a Long-Lived Access Token and scripts

 The easiest way of integrating Tasker with Home Assistant used to be a manual setup using a couple of variables, and you might still prefer this setup if you don't fancy installing an additional app on your Android smartphone.
 There is a detailed guide on this method in the Home Assistant community.
 There is an easier way, though (read on), and it offers more in terms of functionality.

 The easier way of Integrating Home Assistant with Tasker is by using a plugin developed by MarkAdamson.
 The only requirements for this app are that you have Tasker installed on an Android device running Android 4.0 (Ice Cream Sandwich) or newer.
 Your Home Assistant Core shouldn't be any older than version 0.78.

 Once installed, you will need to create a long-lived access token for Tasker to be able to control and communicate with Home Assistant.
 I recommend you create it using the same mobile device Tasker is installed in.
 That way, you can easily copy and paste later on.